 Taxon-related features

 When working with large occurrence datasets, errors can easily creep into data.
 One frequently encountered issue is spelling variations of the same taxon name.
 This can have undesirable consequences when calculating metrics such as taxonomic richness or abundance.
 The tax_check function computes character string distances between taxonomic names via the heuristic Jaro distance metric (Jaro, 1989).
 This metric provides a measure of dissimilarity between character strings of 0 (exact match) to 1 (completely dissimilar).
 During function call, the user defines a threshold for string dissimilarity to identify potential synonyms.
 In tax_check, Jaro distances are calculated via the stringdistmatrix function from the stringdist package (van der Loo, 2014).
-This function is provided to help researchers perform a spell check on their dataset.
-However, it should be made clear that this is no replacement for taxonomic vetting.
+This function is provided to help researchers perform a spell check on their dataset, with further similar functionality available in the fossilbrush package (Flannery-Sutherland et al., 2022a).
+However, it should be made clear that this is no replacement for thorough taxonomic vetting.

 # Check for taxonomic errors tax_check(taxdf = tetrapods, name = "genus")